dlakelan/routerperf/README.md

 general be better.
 A 3000kbps connection and above should have absolutely fluid gaming traffic with proper tuning of the settings.

+In general as you go to higher speeds, you can reserve 10-15% of your bandwidth for "gaming" queue, without major problems.
+So if you have 20Mbps upload you can reserve 2000 or 3000 for GAMEUP... similarly for GAMEDOWN.

+When you have lower speeds, it's still recommended to keep GAMEUP greater than 500 and GAMEDOWN greater than 1500.
+If you have speeds below 700kbps do not expect to be able to play games, but you can try by careful tuning.

 # Router performance analysis scripts (other scripts in this github)